Before COVID, ASONY included Sales Tax in its published prices. There were no

 –Spicy Italian sausage (shredded)

-Stands about 2" when done.
+Stands over 2" when done.

 We guarantee our products.
 Period.
 We would like all our customers to leave our place happy.
 If you are not satisfied with something you were charged for, let us know why it did not meet your expectations, any suggestions to improve our offerings, and what you feel is a reasonable solution to the problem at hand.
 We will try to make it right so you are happy.
 If it seems reasonable, you’ll get it.
 If not, we will offer what we feel is a reasonable compromise.